 We cover everything you need to know about how the LSAT is scored in this detailed guide

-What is the LSAT Out Of?
+What is the LSAT Score Scale?

 The LSAT is scored on a scale of 120-180.
 While the national median score is approximately 153, applicants targeting the top 25 law schools typically need a score of 168 or higher to be competitive, as medians for these elite programs often reach into the mid-170s.
+LSAC reports one official score on the 120-180 scale, plus your percentile and a score band.

-Following the August 2024 format change, the LSAT consists of two scored Logical Reasoning sections and one scored Reading Comprehension section.
+Following the August 2024 format change, the exam consists of two scored Logical Reasoning sections and one scored Reading Comprehension section.
 While you will see four sections total on test day (including one unscored experimental section), your score is based onapproximately 75-78 graded questions.
 Your ‘raw score’ is simply the total number of questions answered correctly within these three scored sections.

 How is the LSAT Score Calculated?